 It all sounds pretty sweet, but there are drawbacks.
 The location is scenic, but the campground is wedged between the ocean and a railroad track.
-You can expect several trains to pass every day (and in the night, too).
+Expect several trains to pass every day (and in the night, too).
 And trains are never quiet.
 The campground is also just below an elevated highway on-ramp.
-All of which adds up to annoyingly noisy.
+All of which sometimes adds up to annoyingly noisy.

-If you don't expect anything more than dirt, sand, rocks and the ocean, your expectations will be met.
+If you don't expect anything more than dirt, sand, rocks, and the ocean, your expectations will be met.

 A similar — but nicer — RV campground next to the ocean is a few miles north at Rincon Parkway.
 Find out about it here.